This article was updated on April 29, 2022.

 - Listings - Depending on the size of your agency and the number of properties you are representing, you want a clearly distinct real estate listings section.
 Which properties are for sale or for rent?
 Differentiate between property types, such as houses and condominiums or commercial and industrial properties.

 - Guides - You should have two separate guides; one for buyers and one for sellers.
 These inform potential clients as to the process they will undergo if they get involved with your agency.
 Setting out the processes simply and clearly can help clients understand how you will work with them and for them.

 - Contact - Making it easy for clients to contact you is an essential factor.
 But in this day and age, that means more than just supplying an email address and phone number.
-It’s vital to be accessible on every channel.
+It's vital for future lead capture to be accessible on multiple communication channels.
+A potential buyer may be partial to one contact method; providing a variety of options will strengthen your real estate website.
 This is where technology like VoIP phones can help.
 How do VoIP phones work in real estate?
 By allowing clients to contact your listed number via a range of devices.

 Most agencies will have a large number of properties on their books at any one time.
 While simple demarcation between rent/buy, house/condo, etc., may suffice for a simple search, most potential buyers or renters want specific features in their ideal property.
 An advanced search option lets them whittle down longer lists into a more manageable shortlist of properties they may be interested in.
 These can include: